Unstructured content is growing. Turn it into actionable insights

 - Media and publishers use it to exploit their archives, produce higher-quality content more quickly, engage the audience through personalized content and monetize their production through targeted advertising and new business models.

-- In the field of justice and the prevention and fight against crime, in Compliance and eDiscovery applications, text analytics is used to process documents and communications automatically in order to disclose clues of potentially criminal behaviors, e.g. insider trading, fraud.
+- In the field of justice and the prevention and fight against crime, in Compliance and eDiscovery applications, it is used to process documents and communications automatically in order to disclose clues of potentially criminal behaviors, e.g. insider trading, fraud.

-- Organizations in the areas of health, law, etc. employ text analytics to perform the automatic coding and analysis of records for a better categorization, mapping, and exploitation.
+- Organizations in the areas of health, law, etc. employ it to perform the automatic coding and analysis of records for a better categorization, mapping, and exploitation.

 Typical tasks of text analytics